 Watch for announcements about Texbook Rescue towards the end of term time, and look out for the donation bins at Library sites.

-If you’re thinking of offering material to the Library please contact the Donations Assessment Team via Library Help, including a list of the items.
+If you’re thinking of offering material to the Library please contact the Donations Assessment Team using our book donations form, including a list of the items.
 Please note that we cannot arrange or pay for transport of material and do not usually insert bookplates.

 If you have older books which may be of particular interest to the Library, contact our Special Collections on firstname.lastname@example.org for advice.